selunders/cs360_store/README.md

 Vendor Login: 'SampleVendor' Password: 'svendor123'

 Note: we didn't make a way to create accounts, so these are the only ones available.

+If you have any more questions, we may have answered them in our project report.